 How does one make content travel?
 Putting aside, for the time being, the fact that content must be relevant, timely, and interesting in order to make others want to transport or share it, we need to surround content with SMO features and social actions.

-The usual suspects in the social landscape—Facebook, LinkedIn, Twitter, and YouTube—are great examples from which to learn.
+The usual suspects in the social landscape—Facebook, LinkedIn, Twitter, YouTube and your Blog—are great examples from which to learn.
 They make content highly transportable with social actions such as “share,” “retweet” and “like.”
-B2B websites have been including RSS feeds and share buttons (e.g. StumbleUpon, Reddit) for several years.
-Today we are beginning to now see B2B websites add “share” and “like” social action buttons to their website and blogs.
+We are now seeing B2B websites add “share” and “like” social action buttons to their website and blogs.